vkhatri/chef-elasticsearch-cluster/README.md

 ```

-Check out LWRP `elasticsearch_plugin` or recipe `plugins` for more info on attributes.
+Check out HWRP `elasticsearch_plugin` or recipe `plugins` for more info on attributes.

 ## Cookbook Advanced Attributes